Polymer/polymer-project.org/app/_blog/2015-10-16-polymer-roadmap-and-repo.md

 ---
+layout: post
 title: "Introducing the Polymer Project Roadmap and Repo"
+published: 2015-10-16
+author: taylor
+description: "We're excited to open up the project's near-term roadmap.
+The roadmap is available in new repo - Polymer/project - to help enable project-level discussion and collaboration."
+tags:
+- blog
+- announcements
 ---

 We've been seeing exponential Polymer adoption since the [Polymer 1.0 release](https://www.youtube.com/watch?v=fD2As5RmM8Q) and the [Polymer Summit](https://www.polymer-project.org/summit), and couldn't be more excited about where the project is headed.